By Robert Dalvean

 Clootie, released, moves towards The Man, stands in front of him, looking down, then raises his eyes . . . and stares.
 At first he is forced to blink, then he holds The Man’s gaze.
 He reaches out to take The Man’s hand.

 “Careful!
 He’s dangerous!”

 Clootie shakes his head, takes the hand, shudders, but holds on.
 Then he speaks in a quiet, reassuring voice.

 After this, The Man does not take his eyes from Clootie.
-He moves his head move to keep Clootie in view.
+He moves his head to keep him in view.
 Clootie drops the hand and then furiously rubs his hands together.
 Spotting Sergeant Crowe’s teapot, he rushes to place his hands on it.
 After a few seconds, he sighs and speaks to the sergeant.

-“Here’s all he has, no wallet, no locket./I give to you the contents of his pocket.”
+“Here’s all he has, no wallet, no locket.
+I give to you the contents of his pocket.”